Sell My CompanyResources

 Most founders sell a business once.
 That means the process — the terminology, the mechanics, the negotiation dynamics — is entirely new when it matters most.
 Buyers and their advisers will use this language fluently, in time-pressured situations where the gap in knowledge can cost you real money.

-M&A guides and glossary
+M&A guides and practical explainers

 What is EBITDA — and Why It Matters in M&A